Nexu

 User responses reveal habitual AI use accompanied by rising emotional reliance & limited awareness of its broader implications.

-The survey was conducted via Google Form to examine AI usage frequency, emotional reliance, and awareness levels to capture real user behaviours and perceptions.
+The survey was conducted via Google Form with a sample size of 36 to examine AI usage frequency, emotional reliance, and awareness levels to capture real user behaviours and perceptions.
 This approach complemented the literature by grounding the research in everyday AI interaction patterns.

 IDEATION